 4. You’re unhappy when you’re with them.

-“The Office” is a classic for many reasons, but one of the key draws is the show’s ability to be touching and poignant, even when it’s in the midst of being ridiculous.
+“The Office” is a classic for many reasons, but one key draw is the show’s ability to be touching and poignant, even when it’s in the midst of being ridiculous.

 One particularly touching moment happens in the “Women’s Appreciation” episode when Michael Scott takes the women to the mall to “celebrate” them after one of his employees is flashed on her way to work.
 At first, the entire affair is sexist and inappropriate, but then, he sits down the crew for some “girl talk” and begins to open up about his own unhealthy relationship.